-A sage piece of advice or an inspiring message stuck on the corner of your computer screen is more than just decorative: it can serve as a reminder of why you work, what matters most, and where you want yourself and your organization to be heading.
+A sage piece of advice or an inspiring message stuck on the corner of your computer screen is more than just decorative: It can serve as a reminder of why you work, what matters most and where you want yourself and your organization to go.
 One career mantra can help cut through all the tasks, anxieties and routines to keep you focused and motivated, and to keep your overarching purpose and principles always in sight.

-We posed the question to the community, “Is there one piece of advice you received in your career that is resonating the most with you at the moment?”, interested in whether the individual reminders people give themselves speak to any broader ambitions, beliefs, and commitments within the association space at large.
-What messages have people inscribed on post-it notes to catch their attention every day?
+We posed the question to our community, “Is there one piece of advice you received in your career that is resonating the most with you at the moment?” interested in whether the individual reminders people give themselves speak to any broader ambitions, beliefs and commitments within the association space at large.
+What messages have people inscribed on Post-It notes to catch their attention every day?
 And what could we learn about our industry from these personal insights?